jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (b) is not published in any form that could reasonably be expected to identify any person.

 ### 456 When search breaches information privacy principle
-A person who searches a public register for a purpose that is not a purpose set out in section 454 must be treated, for the purposes of Part 8 of the Privacy Act 1993, as if that person has breached an information privacy principle under section 66(1)﻿(a)﻿(i) of that Act.
+A person who searches a public register for a purpose that is not a purpose set out in section 454 must be treated, for the purposes of Parts 5 and 6 of the Privacy Act 2020, as having breached an information privacy principle under section 69(2)﻿(a)﻿(i) of that Act.

 ### 457 Crown and Assignee not liable for act or omission
 The Crown and the Assignee cannot be sued for any act or omission in relation to the maintenance of a public register under this subpart done or omitted to be done in good faith and with reasonable care.